ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/external/uz_per_torque_box/uz_per_torque_box.rst

 Layout
 ------

-The PCB is structured by functional areas as shown in the :numref:`ADC_Loopback_Layout` on the right.
+The PCB is structured by functional areas as shown in the :numref:`torque_box_function` on the right.

 1. Double Ethernet connector to the ADC adapter board